AlexiaChen/awesome-stars/README.md

 - [anuragxel/salt](https://github.com/anuragxel/salt) – Segment Anything Labelling Tool
 - [Sanster/lama-cleaner](https://github.com/Sanster/lama-cleaner) – Image inpainting tool powered by SOTA AI Model.
 Remove any unwanted object, defect, people from your pictures or erase and replace(powered by stable diffusion) any thing on your pictures.
 - [yoheinakajima/babyagi](https://github.com/yoheinakajima/babyagi)
-- [zilliztech/GPTCache](https://github.com/zilliztech/GPTCache) – GPTCache is a library for creating semantic cache to store responses from LLM queries.
+- [zilliztech/GPTCache](https://github.com/zilliztech/GPTCache) – GPTCache is a semantic cache library for LLM models and multi-models, which seamlessly integrates with 🦜️🔗LangChain and 🦙llama_index, making it accessible to 🌎 developers working in any language.
 - [whitead/paper-qa](https://github.com/whitead/paper-qa) – LLM Chain for answering questions from documents with citations
 - [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) – A gradio web UI for running Large Language Models like LLaMA, llama.cpp, GPT-J, Pythia, OPT, and GALACTICA.
 - [ravenscroftj/turbopilot](https://github.com/ravenscroftj/turbopilot) – Turbopilot is an open source large-language-model based code completion engine that runs locally on CPU